First Week Overview for Spring 2017 Incoming Students

 First Week Check-in

-Incoming students are expected to check in on Tuesday morning, January 14, 2014, between 9:00 a.m. and 10:00 a.m.
-Please enter the law school through the north doors; the check-in process begins outside Robinson Courtroom.
+Incoming students are expected to check in on Tuesday morning, January 10, 2017, between 9:00 a.m. and 9:30 a.m.
+Please enter the law school through the north doors; the check-in process begins in Robinson Courtroom.

 - You will receive your First Week materials

-- You will receive a Washburn Law sweatshirt.
+- You will receive a Washburn Law shirt.

 - Your photograph will be taken for the Washburn University School of Law Directory.

-- Technology staff will be available to help connect your laptop to the wireless network, setup your laptop to print to law school printers, and verify access to your Washburn e-mail account.
+- Technology staff will be available to help connect your laptop to the wireless network, verify access to your Washburn e-mail account, and give you instructions for setting your laptop to print to law school printers.

 Official Undergraduate Transcript